ZainabJenmi/DSA-Amazon-Case-Study/README.md

 ## Dataset Description
 The dataset contains information scraped from Amazon product pages, including:

-  -Product details: name, category, price, discount, and ratings -Customer engagement: user reviews, titles, and content -Each row represents a unique product, with aggregated reviewer data stored as comma-separated values Total Records: 1,465 rows.
+    -Product details: name, category, price, discount, and ratings

+-Customer engagement: user reviews, titles, and content

+-Each row represents a unique product, with aggregated reviewer data stored as comma-separated values

+Total Records: 1,465 rows.
 Total Fields: 16 columns.

 ## Tool
    -Microsoft Excel

    -Excel Pivot tables

    -Excel Pivot Charts

 ## Process
-### Step 1: Data Cleaning and transformation
+#### Step 1: Data Cleaning and transformation
--Data was first converted into a table
--Then removed duplicates using ProductID, ReviewID and userID -Excess space and
+-Removal of duplicates using ProductID, ReviewID and userID.

--Standard data format to the appropriate format -Trimming the category then breaking into subcategories for better summarization.
+-Converting data format to the appropriate format.

+-Breaking categories into subcategories for better summarization using delimiter.

+-Trimming product name

-### Step 2: Data Analysis:
+#### Step 2: Data Analysis:
--Created calculated columns for KPI (revenue)
+-Calculated Columns: calculation of Revenuw, generating price bucket

+-Pivot tables: For summarization (Average, Counts..).

+-Sorting/Filtering:Identification top products by rating and review.

-### Step 3: Data Visualization
+#### Step 3: Data Visualization
+-Visualization using bar charts, pie chart and graphs

--Built Interactive Dashboard using Slicers filters -Used bar chart, graphs to visualize
+-Built Interactive Dashboard using Slicers
--Created KPIs

 <img width="1792" height="667" alt="Dashboard" src="https://github.com/user-attachments/assets/0f982e8b-8e1b-4404-9b6c-6e225ba658e4" />

 ## Insights
 1. Electronic category has the highest products.
-2. Most products are rated above average (most rating are between 4.0 – 4.3).
+2. Most products are rated above average, with majority falling between 4.0 to 4.3
 3. Product with the highest rating fall under computer accessories category.
 4. Products with high rating have a high discount.
-5. Most Products price range are greater than ₹500.
+5. Most Products price range are above ₹500.
-6. Customers Engagement by category does not directly depend on Discounts.
+6. Customers Engagement by category does not directly depend and correlate with Discounts.

 ## Recommendation
-1. Home&Kitchen has potential so
+-Scale the Computer Accessories category it shows strong customer satisfaction.

+-Use customer reviews to identify complaints for product improvement.

+-Introduce combo deals in order to boost low performing products.

+Check file for clearer picture of visualization.